wmemorgan/netlify-functions-guide/README.md

   You can learn more about additional settings in the `netlify.toml` file [here](https://www.netlify.com/docs/netlify-toml-reference/).

 Netlify has a package called `netlify-lambda` that enables you to run your function on your local machine
-- Still in the root directory install netlify lambda and serverless-http packages
+- While still in the root directory install netlify lambda

   `yarn add netlify-lambda --dev`